visgl/deck.gl/docs/upgrade-guide.md

   })
   ```

+##### Color Attributes and Uniforms

-- All core layer shaders now receive **normalized** color attributes and uniforms.
+All core layer shaders now receive **normalized** color attributes and uniforms.
 If you were previously subclassing a core layer with custom vertex shaders, you should expect the color attributes to be in `[0, 1]` range instead of `[0, 255]`.

+##### project64 Shader Module

-- The `project64` shader module is no longer registered by default.
+The `project64` shader module is no longer registered by default.
 If you were previously using a custom layer that depends on this module:

   ```js
   getShaders() {